mk-fg/name-based-routing-policy-controller/README.rst

   you expect, so always worth checking at least everywhere where tunneling or whatever overlay protocols are involved.

-  .. _clamping that via nftables:
+  .. _clamping TCP MSS via nftables:
     https://wiki.nftables.org/wiki-nftables/index.php/Mangling_packet_headers

-- While intended to work around various network disruptions, it can also be used in the exact opposite way - to detect when specific web stuff is accessible and block it, simply by reading "ok" result in policy-updates as undesirable (instead of "na", adding blocking rules), e.g. in a pihole_-like scenario.
+- While intended to work around various network disruptions, this stuff can also be used in the exact opposite way - to detect when specific endpoints are accessible and block them - simply by reading "ok" result in policy-updates as undesirable (instead of "na", adding blocking rules), e.g. in a pihole_-like scenario.

   .. _pihole: https://pi-hole.net/